 Anyone who has been wading through pools of debt for any length of time knows the stress and disruption it can bring to your daily life.
 After a while, all you want is a solution to your problem, and an end to all the phone calls, bill statements and craziness.

 Enter the debt settlement company.
-They will actually get right in there and negotiate with your creditors on your behalf to help you get your situation under control and get those debts paid off faster.
+A debt settlement company can negotiate with your creditors on your behalf to help you get your financial situation under control and get those debts paid off faster.

 If you are being guaranteed everything under the sun right from the start, take it as a big red flag.
 Some debt settlement companies will guarantee that all of your creditors will settle for a lesser amount.
 They guarantee you’ll be debt free by a certain date or they guarantee you’ll only pay ‘pennies on the dollar’ to get it all worked out.